oemof/DHNx/docs/simulation_models.rst

 Figure 1 shows a sketch of a simple district heating network that illustrates how the variables that are determined in a simulation model run are attributed to different parts of a network.
-Pipes have the attributes mass flows and pressure losses.
+Pipes have the attributes mass flows, heat losses and pressure losses (distributed and localized).
 Temperatures of inlet and return flow are attributed to the different nodes.
-Nodes that connect inlet and return flow, i.e. producers and consumers, have mass flows as well.
+Pump power belongs to the producers which are assumed to include the pumps.
+Variables that describe the network as a whole are global heat losses and global pressure losses.

 .. 	figure:: _static/radial_network_details.svg
    :width: 70 %